wakeuplabs-io/superchain-accounts/packages/docs/research.md

 ## Wire frames

-The following wire frames have been designed to illustrate the structure and user flow for the implementation of Smart Accounts and Superchain Accounts, highlighting key interactions and functionalities:
+The following wire frames have been designed to illustrate the structure and user flow for the implementation of Superchain Accounts, highlighting key interactions and functionalities:

 1. Login and connect wallet. <br />